+(This venue is closed.)
 This hojaldra, Guatemalan churro, and hojita (top to bottom) are three varieties of pan de manteca tostado, toasted bread made with shortening or lard.
-All are made with the same dough; apart from baking time, explained the counterwoman, they vary mainly in shape and texture.
+All are made with the same dough; apart from baking time, explained the counterwoman at this Guatemalan bakery, they vary mainly in shape and texture.
 Yet each does taste a little different, and, to take with coffee, everyone has her favorite.
 They're just 50 cents each; dunk them all and decide for yourself.

 For more on baked-goods style and substance, see Mi Guatemala Bakery.